-Teaching And Learning At The Boundaries Of Two Cultures
+Teaching And Learning At The Boundaries Of 2 Cultures

 Marcelo Gleiser is a theoretical physicist and writer — and a professor of natural philosophy, physics and astronomy at Dartmouth College.
 He is the director of the Institute for Cross-Disciplinary Engagement at Dartmouth, co-founder of 13.7 and an active promoter of science to the general public.
 His latest book is The Simple Beauty of the Unexpected: A Natural Philosopher's Quest for Trout and the Meaning of Everything.
 You can keep up with Marcelo on Facebook and Twitter: @mgleiser